kensipe/spock-workshop/Readme.md

 	class SayExtensionExampleSpec extends Specification {

 ## sharing
-you are free to use this as a reference and to share with others... remember where you got it from and share the love!  that includes the awesome guys working spock... namely Peter Niederwieser (@pniederw)
+you are free to use this as a reference and to share with others... remember where you got it from and share the love!  that includes the awesome guys working Spock... namely Peter Niederwieser (@pniederw)